neuml/paperetl/README.md

 ### Docker

-A Docker image with paperetl, all dependencies and scripts pre-installed is available in this repository.
+A Dockerfile with commands to install paperetl, all dependencies and scripts is available in this repository.

-Clone this git repository and run the following to start the Docker image.
+Clone this git repository and run the following to build and run the Docker image.

 ```bash
 docker build -t paperetl -f docker/Dockerfile .